Five Reasons Why You Should Not Do an ESOP

 Here are our top five:

-1. It’s complicated.
+1. ESOPs are complicated.

 ESOPs have complex operating rules and require significant oversight.
 Although outside advisors and ESOP Third Party Administration (TPA) firms can manage the details of the plan, the ESOP company needs an internal agent to champion the program and serve as an onsite resource.
 If the company does not staff the ESOP properly, they risk problems and potential violations.
 Small companies and those with unsophisticated accounting processes are particularly ill-suited to ESOPs because they lack the infrastructure to follow the protocols and provide the required support and information to employees.

-2. It’s got its ups and downs.
+2. ESOPs have their ups and downs.

 ESOPs are best suited to companies that have stable, predictable, secure patterns of revenue.
 Most ESOPs are leveraged, using some borrowed money to finance the exit transaction for the selling shareholder.
 Highly cyclical companies prone to volatility are poor candidates for deeply leveraged transactions and can be harmed by lender demands in a downturn.
 Moreover, cyclical companies tend to shed people rapidly in the down part of the cycle and the ESOP can be seen as a poor employee benefit when the stock price drops rapidly.

-3. It’s lacking a successor.
+3. Your Company is lacking a successor.

-4. It’s undercapitalized.
+4. Your Company undercapitalized.

-5. It’s incompatible with shareholders’ wishes.
+5. An ESOP incompatible with shareholders’ wishes.

 There may be another liquidity transaction that meets shareholder goals more effectively.
-Shareholders wanting to maximize cash at closing may find a third party buyer such as a private equity fund or strategic buyer that offers a primarily cash deal.
+Shareholders wanting to maximize cash at closing may find a third-party buyer such as a private equity fund or strategic buyer that offers a primarily cash deal.
 Such a buyer may be willing to pay a significant premium over the fair market value of the company on a financial basis.
 Companies and shareholders considering ESOPs should always examine whether there are other transactions that achieve their goals more effectively.

 If any item in this quintet describes your company, then an ESOP is probably not the right option for your succession and liquidity.
 If not, then an ESOP may be a great strategy for you.